pablovegan/Python-tips-tools/README.md

 Howdy!
 I present you some notes meant as a companion to the Python tips and tools talk for the Superconducting Qubit Technology school at Benasque 2023.

 Since there are abundant online resources to learn Python, this document is quite succint and schematic.
 I tried to keep the files simple enough so that the essence of a Python project can be understood, but rich enough so that you, hopefully, learn new things!
-(No, we are not going to print "hello world" or explain for loops).
+(No, we are not going to print "hello world" or explain `for` loops).

 ## Getting started

 ### Conda

-The first thing we should do when working on a new project is to create a conda environment that suits our third party library needs (with their corresponding versions), unless we already have one.
+The first thing we should do when working on a new project is to create a conda environment that suits our third-party library needs (with their corresponding versions), unless we already have one.
 I suggest you use the light version of conda, `miniconda`, which only installs the standard Python libraries.
 Then you can always install whatever you need in a new environment to keep it all clean and tidy.

-So, we start creating and _activating_ a new environment
+So, we start by creating and **activating** a new environment

 ```console
 conda create -n env_name python==3.10
 conda activate env_name
 ```
-*Note*: always remember to activate your conda environment before using python or installing new libraries.
+*Note*: always remember to activate your conda environment before using Python or installing new libraries.
 Do not install third party libraries in the base environment!

 ### Pip and PyPI

-Once Python is installed, we can use either `pip` or `conda` to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/)(Python Package Index), which usually has more libraries than the Conda repository.
+Once Python is installed, we can use either `pip` or `conda` to install new libraries in our environment. `pip` downloads packages from the [PyPI repository](https://pypi.org/) (Python Package Index), which usually has more libraries than the Conda repository.

 To simplify our life, we will install the third-party libraries we need from a .txt file named `requirements-dev.txt`, which also installs the dependencies in the `requirements.txt` file (intended just for users of the library, not developers).